 The impact to the early foundation of the internet.

-In the early days of the internet spiders did not go out out their way crawling websites obsessively to the point where they are not pinging IP addresses to find content.
-That if you’re website was not publishes on the DMOZ you minus well have been a dark-net site.
-The DMOZ attempted to fill the void by having a means to publish your website.
+In the early days of the internet, spiders did not go out their way crawling websites obsessively to the point where they are not pinging IP addresses to find content.
+What if your website was not published on the DMOZ?
+You minus well have been cast out the "dark-net".
+Oh, the nightmares people had.
+The DMOZ attempted to fill the void by having a means to publish your website and make it known.
 The old web used to be very tedious in respects that you had to submit to all of the engines.
 ODP/DMOZ took all of that hard work out of it for you.

 So, the "Mozilla Directory" project was owned by AOL?